amulchapla/AI-Conversational-Copilot/README.md

 # Conversation Copilot with Multimodal Azure AI

-AI powered Conversational copilot is a web-based app that enables you to simulate Agent-Customer interactions (in any line of business) and shows the power of multimodal Azure AI to augment the human and acts as a very effective copilot.
-App uses Azure Speech, Azure OpenAI GPT-4 (including GPT Vision) and other AI capabilities to power the copilot experience.
+AI-powered Conversation copilot is a web-based app that enables you to simulate Agent-Customer interactions (in any line of business) and shows the power of multimodal Azure AI to augment the human and acts as a very effective copilot.

+Solution uses Azure AI’s powerful multimodal understanding of long-form text, images and ability to reason across the diverse data input to power the copilot experience.

-**This solution highlights Customer Interactions using multimodal Azure AI**
+**Solution highlights Customer Interactions using multimodal Azure AI**
-* This solution shows a customer interaction where it intercepts voice, text and image data in real-time to power a better and more efficient experience.
+* Solution implements a pattern for customer interaction where it intercepts voice, text and image data in real-time to power a better and more efficient experience.
-* The real-time pattern presented here can be applied to many business use cases to expedite business insights as well as help make faster business decisions.
+* The real-time pattern implemented here can be applied to expedite business insights & make faster business decisions.
-* The same pattern could be used to drive earlier actions for example for customer churn & upsell opportunities.
+    * Drive earlier actions: for example customer churn & upsell opportunities.
-* This solution can help with agent-assist and virtual agents use cases.
-The pattern could be used to drive better digital experiences for customers and employees leveraging GPT-4 model's ability to understand long-form text, images and ability to reason across the diverse data input.
+    * Live guidance to enable agent-assist, coaching and virtual agents use cases.
+* Pattern could be used to drive better digital experiences for customers/employees
+    * Could be used to mobile/web experiences (not just call centers).

-**Key technical components of this part of the accelerator are:**
+**Key features of this solution:**
-* Transcription of live audio stream using Azure AI Speech Service
-* Real-time conversation analysis to provide live guidance (using Azure OpenAI GPT-4 Chat API)
+1. **Live Guidance**: Real-time conversation analysis to provide live guidance.
-* Image analysis to extract key information from images (using Azure OpenAI GPT-4 Vision API)
-* Conversation summarization (using Azure OpenAI completion API)
-* Entity extraction + PII detection and redaction (using Azure Language Service)
+2. **GPT-Vision for image analysis**: Extract key information & insights from images.
-* Extract business insights & conversation details (using Azure OpenAI completion API)
+3. **Conversation Summarization & custom insight**: Extract custom business insights & conversation summarization.
+4. **Conversation Transcript**: Transcription of live audio stream (using laptop mic or headphone).
+5. **Entity Extraction & PII Detection**.

 ## Architecture
 Below architecture diagram shows the key components of this solution.